Edward Mardigian: Medicine

+Cancer and geriatrics centers

 In 1996, a $3 million gift from the Mardigian Foundation in honor of the late Detroit-area industrialist and philanthropist Edward Mardigian and his wife, Helen, helped in the construction of the U-M Comprehensive Cancer Center and Geriatrics Center Building.
-In recognition of the family foundation’s generosity, the building’s lobby was named the Edward Mardigian Memorial Lobby.
-“We have always believed in sharing,” Helen Mardigian said in announcing the gift.
-“We have always wanted to do something for the Hospital.
-Edward would be very pleased.”
+In recognition of the family foundation's generosity, the building's lobby was named the Edward Mardigian Memorial Lobby.
+"We have always believed in sharing," Helen Mardigian said in announcing the gift.
+"We have always wanted to do something for the Hospital.
+Edward would be very pleased."